boris-kz/CogAlg/WIKI.md

 **video_3D_alg:**

-- [video_draft()](https://github.com/boris-kz/CogAlg/blob/master/video_3D_alg/video_draft.py) is a 3D extension of outdated frame_blobs.
+- [video_draft()](https://github.com/boris-kz/CogAlg/blob/master/video_3D_alg/video_draft.py) is obsolete 3D extension of frame_blobs.
 Eventually, it will extend all of 2D alg with time dimension.
 This version will hopefully be fully recursive and effective in real world.

 Higher levels for each D-cycle alg will process discontinuous search among full-D patterns.
 Complete hierarchical algorithm will have two-level code: